barclayd/tsconfig-generator/README.md

 It automatically configures TypeScript, ESLint, Prettier, providing a `tsconfig.json` with `tsconfig-paths` configured out of the box.

-Can be used in an empty project or one that has already been configured.
+Suitable for use in an empty project or one that has already been configured.

 ### Demo